slac-lcls/ami/doc/reducer.md

 Note that a reduction might be different from the worker computation is was based on.
 For example, peak finding in the worker consists of examining all of the pixels in an image.
 The corresponding reduction only requires comparing the magnitude of the peak inorder to select which of n peak to retain (a "max" operation).

+## Pick-N reductions

+In the ["pick-N"](worker.md) reduction pattern it is possible for workers to delay the results that they send to the reducers.
+This happens when data is missing and workers have to wait for additional data to complete their count.
+Because of this reducers may have to hold onto multiple incomplete results and reduce them when further results appear.